apache/zeppelin/docs/quickstart/install.md

 ## Next Steps

 Congratulations, you have successfully installed Apache Zeppelin!
-Here are few steps you might find useful:
+Here are a few steps you might find useful:

 #### New to Apache Zeppelin...
  * For an in-depth overview, head to [Explore Zeppelin UI](../quickstart/explore_ui.html).